National Broadband Network: Redesign

 Originally, NBN Co planned for a centralised model with only 14 points of interconnect (PoIs); however, that was overruled by the Federal Government on the advice from the Australian Competition & Consumer Commission (ACCC).
-The ACCC considered the plan to be 'mission creep' and would have given NBN Co a monopoly over backhaul; however, NBN Co said centralised model would have allowed smaller RSPs to connect without going through a wholesale aggregator.
-ACCC recommended 121 Pols after public consultation.
+The ACCC considered the plan to be "mission creep" and would have given NBN Co a monopoly over backhaul; however, NBN Co said centralised model would have allowed smaller RSPs to connect without going through a wholesale aggregator.
+ACCC recommended 121 PoIs after public consultation.

-Internode criticised the 'insane' number of POIs and after its pricing announcement warned it might have to charge more in regional areas because of the increased costs.
-In response Turnbull said the 'government can't deliver on a crucial promise' of 'national uniform pricing'; however, Minister for Communications, Stephen Conroy said we 'guaranteed uniform wholesale pricing' not retail pricing.
+Internode criticised the "insane" number of POIs and after its pricing announcement warned it might have to charge more in regional areas because of the increased costs.
+In response Turnbull said the "government can't deliver on a crucial promise" of "national uniform pricing"; however, Minister for Communications, Stephen Conroy said that they "guaranteed uniform wholesale pricing" not retail pricing.

 Internode (in 2010) warned that increasing the number of POIs was likely to lead to consolidation in the ISP industry.
 Following this warning the industry consolidated, resulting in four major RSPs (Telstra, Optus, TPG Telecom and Vocus Communications) who accounted for the majority of the market share.